uswds/uswds-site/pages/design-principles/design-principles.md

 ## Start with real user needs

 {:.font-lang-7}
 **Real user needs should inform product decisions.** Whether our audience includes members of the public or government employees, decision-makers must include real people in our design process from the beginning.
-Then, we need to test the assumptions we make and the products and services we build with real people, to keep us focused on what is most useful and important.
+Then, we need to test the assumptions we make and the products and services we build with real people to keep us focused on what is most useful and important.

 ### Key considerations